How to Use Anki for Long-Term Retention of Course Material

 Inflating Card Ratings

 Rating cards “Good” or “Easy” when you recognized the answer but could not have produced it unprompted tells the algorithm you know something better than you do.
-This extends intervals beyond what your memory can sustain, leading to systematic failure when you need the information in an exam.
+This sabotages retention by scheduling cards at intervals longer than your actual memory can sustain.
 Rate on the basis of unprompted production, not recognition.
-If in doubt, rate lower — the cost of reviewing a card slightly more often is much smaller than the cost of failing to recall it when it matters.

 4